kubewarden/docs/docs/tasksDir/psp-migration.md

   - name: sidecar
     image: sidecar
 EOF
-Error from server: error when creating "STDIN": admission webhook "clusterwide-psp-allowprivilegeescalation.kubewarden.admission" denied the request: one of the containers has privilege escalation enabled
+Error from server: error when creating "STDIN": admission webhook "clusterwide-psp-allow-privilege-escalation.kubewarden.admission" denied the request: one of the containers has privilege escalation enabled
 ```

 </details>